theobald-software/kb.theobald-software.github.io/content/_yunio/sync-nintex-forms-for-office365.md

 progressstate: 5
 ---

-This article shows how to synchronize a Nintex form for Office 365 in near-real time with SAP using custom java scripts.<br>
+The following article shows how to synchronize a Nintex form for Office 365 with SAP using custom JavaScript.<br>
-In the following scenario, SAP data is made available in a Nintex form for data selection in dropdown lists using JavaScript and REST services.
+In the depicted scenario, SAP data is made available in a Nintex form for data selection in dropdown lists using JavaScript and REST services.

 For more information on Nintex form for Office 365, see [Nintex Documentation: Office 365 Forms](https://help.nintex.com/en-US/office365/Forms/DesignForms.htm).